khe817/vscode-the-girly-theme/README.md

-# README
+# The Girly Theme

-This is colorful light theme for Visual Studio Code that is pleased to the eyes.
-For girls, by girl.
+This is a colorful light theme for Visual Studio Code that is pleasing to the eyes.
+For girls, by a girl.

 ![Screenshot](https://raw.githubusercontent.com/khe817/vscode-the-girly-theme/master/the-girly-theme.PNG)